What Is Gammaplex and What Is It Used For?

 What Is Gammaplex Used For?

-Immunodeficiency disorders result from the absence or dysfunction of a certain element of the immune system.
-Immunodeficiency disorders can be divided into two categories: primary or secondary.
+Immunodeficiency disorders result from the absence or dysfunction of a part of the immune system.
+Immunodeficiency disorders can have two categories: primary and secondary.

-The principal clinical manifestation of primary humoral immunodeficiency PI diseases is an increased risk of infection.
+The principal clinical manifestation of primary humoral immunodeficiency (PI) diseases is an increased risk of infection.
+Almost all patients suffered serious or unusual infections before receiving Gammaplex treatment.
+A large population reported suffering from permanent functional impairment .

 Consult an IVIG Specialist | The Best IVIG Home Infusion | Get IVIG Treatment Assistance